material-components/material-components-android/docs/theming/Dark.md

 The Material `Dark` themes also provide adjusted defaults for the baseline branded palette, including `colorPrimary`, `colorSecondary`, `colorTertiary`, and more.
-See the [Material Dark Theme spec][dark-theme-mdc-spec-ui-application] for guidance on how you can adjust your brand colors for dark theme.
+See the [Material Dark Theme spec][dark-theme-mdc-spec-ui-application] for guidance on how you can adjust your brand colors for a dark theme.

 ## Elevation Overlays

-In addition to the color palette adjustments mentioned above, communicating the hierarchy of a UI via elevation requires some dark theme specific considerations.
+In addition to the color palette adjustments mentioned above, communicating the hierarchy of a UI via elevation requires some dark theme-specific considerations.

 Shadows are less effective in an app using a dark theme, because they will have